codeapples/treasure-box/src/materials/analysis/series-conv.md

 where $a_n > 0 \quad (n \in \mathbb{N})$ and $a_{n + 1} \leq a_n$ (Leibniz type)

+In case those conditions are satisfied, the series is **convergent**.

 ## Example 1

 Determine whether the following series is convergent or not: